 In the event death or disability occurs, the participant is entitled to the number of performance units that would have been earned by the NEO if he had remained employed for the entire performance period.
-For purposes of the payout values shown in the tables, the number of units that would have been earned was multiplied by \$241.07, the closing price of our Common Stock on December 31, 2019.
+For purposes of the payout values shown in the tables, the number of units that would have been earned was multiplied by \$229.92, the closing price of our Common Stock on December 31, 2020.

-For the 2019-2021 performance period, the number of performance units that would have been earned is the sum of the number of performance units granted and related dividend equivalents accrued through December 31, 2019, multiplied by the payout percentage of 127.1%.
-The payout percentage is based on the estimated outcomes as of December 31, 2019, of our operating performance measures to be achieved during the performance period of 97.1%, which was increased by the TSR modifier by 30 percentage points based on our TSR percentile rank relative to the TSRs of the companies in the Reference Group for the period from the May 3, 2019 grant date to December 31, 2019.
+For the 2020-2022 performance period, the number of performance units that would have been earned has been estimated as the sum of the number of performance units granted and related dividend equivalents accrued through December 31, 2020, multiplied by the payout percentage of 78.2%.
+The payout percentage is based on the estimated outcomes as of December 31, 2020, of our operating performance measures to be achieved during the performance period of 108.2%, which was decreased by the TSR modifier by 30 percentage points based on our TSR percentile rank relative to the TSRs of the companies in the Reference Group for the period from the May 5, 2020 grant date to December 31, 2020.

-For the 2018-2020 performance period, the number of performance units that would have been earned, except for Mr. Gordon, is the sum of the number of performance units granted and related dividend equivalents accrued through December 31, 2019, multiplied by the payout percentage of 120.0%.
-The payout percentage is based on the estimated outcomes as of December 31, 2019, of our operating performance measures to be achieved during the performance period of 90.0%, which was increased by the TSR modifier by 30 percentage points based on our TSR percentile rank relative to the TSRs of the companies in the Reference Group for the period from the April 27, 2018 grant date to December 31, 2019.
-With respect to Mr. Gordon's grant of performance units for the 2018-2020 performance period, the number of performance units that would have been earned in the sum of the number of performance units granted and related dividend equivalents accrued through December 31, 2019, multiplied by the payout percentage of 113.2%.
-The payout percentage is based on estimated outcomes as of December 31, 2019, of our operating measures to be achieved during the performance period of 90.3% which was increased by the TSR modifier by 22.9 percentage points from the November 2, 2018 grate date to December 31, 2019.

-In the event of actual death or disability, payout of shares in satisfaction of amounts earned for grants for the 2019-2021 and 2018-2020 performance periods would not occur until after the end of the performance periods.
+For the 2019-2021 performance period, the number of performance units that would have been earned has been estimated as the sum of the number of performance units granted and related dividend equivalents accrued through December 31, 2020, multiplied by the payout percentage of 119.1%.
+The payout percentage is based on the estimated outcomes as of December 31, 2020, of our operating performance measures to be achieved during the performance period of 93.1%, which was increased by the TSR modifier by 26 percentage points based on our TSR percentile rank relative to the TSRs of the companies in the Reference Group for the period from the May 3, 2019 grant date to December 31, 2020.
+In the event of actual death or disability, payout of shares in satisfaction of amounts earned for grants for the 2020-2022 and 2019-2021 performance periods would not occur until after the end of the performance periods and would be based on actual performance through the end of the performance period.
 For more information, see "Elements of Compensation and Specific Compensation Decisions-Long-Term Incentive Equity Awards" in our Compensation Discussion and Analysis.

-As Mr. Bradway and Dr. Reese were retirement-eligible as of December 31, 2019, the retirement payout amounts for performance units for the 2019-2021 and 2018-2020 performance periods were calculated in the same manner as the respective death and disability amounts.
+As Mr. Bradway and Dr. Reese were retirement-eligible as of December 31, 2020, the retirement payout amounts for performance units for the 2020-2022 and 2019-

+2021 performance periods were calculated in the same manner as the respective death and disability amounts.